-When Auto-Failover groups is configured with automatic failover policy, then failover to geo secondary server will be initiated during a disaster scenario as per the defined grace period.
+When Auto-Failover groups are configured with automatic failover policy, then failover to geo secondary server will be initiated during a disaster scenario as per the defined grace period.
 Failback to the old primary will need to be initiated manually.

 Permissions for a failover group are managed via Azure role-based access control (Azure RBAC).

 Azure RBAC write access is necessary to create and manage failover groups.
 The SQL Server Contributor role has all the necessary permissions to manage failover groups.

 For specific permission scopes, review how to configure auto-failover groups in Azure SQL Database.

 - Failover groups cannot be created between two servers in the same Azure region.

 - Failover groups cannot be renamed.
 You will need to delete the group and re-create it with a different name.